Effect-TS/io/docs/modules/Effect.ts.md

 ## tryCatchPromise

-Create an `Effect` that when executed will construct `promise` and wait for its result, errors will be handled using `onReject`.
+Create an `Effect` that when executed will construct `evaluate` and wait for its result, errors will be handled using `onReject`.

 **Signature**